If you have a bank account, cashing a check is a simple process; you just deposit it and can then use the funds once it’s cleared.

 |Sign Over Your Check||Convenience; typically no fees||Must trust person who receives check; must wait for check to clear|

 |Check Cashing Outlet||Convenience||May charge very high fees|

 To help determine which check-cashing option is best for you, keep the following in mind.

 In general, larger checks are harder and more expensive to cash without a bank account than smaller sums.
-Walmart, for instance, will only cash checks up to $5,000.
-Check-cashing stores may have similar limits, or higher fees for larger checks.
-For large checks, depositing into a prepaid debit card may be the best option.
+Walmart, for instance, will usually only cash checks up to $5,000 or $7,500.

 As we’ve seen above, almost every non-bank checking service entails fees when cashing your check.
 They can vary widely, with check-cashing and payday-lending stores usually being the most expensive.

 To show that the check rightfully belongs to you, you’ll need to show at least one form of government-issued identification, such as a license or passport.
 With large checks, you may be required to show two forms of ID.

 Recommended: How to Write a Check to Yourself

 Personal checks can be more difficult to cash without a bank account than government-issued or payroll checks.
 Many check-cashing stores won’t accept any personal checks, and retailers may have lower limits on how much they’ll cash, usually a couple hundred dollars.